Convergence trade: On the run/off the run

-On the run bonds (the most recently issued) generally trade at a premium over otherwise similar bonds, because they are more liquid—there is a liquidity premium.
+On-the-run bonds (the most recently issued) generally trade at a premium over otherwise similar bonds, because they are more liquid—there is a liquidity premium.
 Once a newer bond is issued, this liquidity premium will generally decrease or disappear.

 For example, the 30-year US treasury bond generally trades at a premium relative to the 29½-year bond, even though these are otherwise quite similar.
-Once a few months pass (so the 30-year has aged to a 29½-year and the 29½-year has aged to a 29-year, say), and a new 30-year is issued, the old bonds are now both off-the run and the liquidity premium will in general decrease.
+Once a few months pass (so the 30-year has aged to a 29½-year and the 29½-year has aged to a 29-year, say), and a new 30-year is issued, the old bonds are now both off-the-run and the liquidity premium will in general decrease.
 Thus, if one had sold the 30-year short, bought the 29½-year, and waits a few months, one profits from the change in the liquidity premium.

 Junk Bond/Treasury convergence

 Typically junk bonds, given their speculative grade, are undervalued as people avoid them.
-Therefore the spread over treasuries is more than the risk of default, by buying junk bonds and selling treasuries, to hedge interest rate risk.
+Therefore, the spread over treasuries is more than the risk of default, by buying junk bonds and selling treasuries, to hedge interest rate risk.
 Often profits can be achieved by buying junk bonds and selling treasuries, unless the junk bond defaults.

 Cash and Carry

 This is when a trader notices a difference in the price of a futures contract (for delivery in the future) and the underlying asset (purchased immediately).
 For example, if gold is trading at $1000/oz, and there is a futures contract for $1200/oz, the trader would go long (buy) the gold and short (sell) the futures contract.
-They would make money as the prices converged together, and the profit would be $200 dollars in this example, as the gold price equaled the futures price.
+They would make money as the prices converged together, and the profit would be $200 in this example, as the gold price equaled the futures price.